VIswendrachoudary/recipefinder/README.md

 # recipefinder
-iwhere u can find recipes at one places
+where u can find recipes at one places